TommyCheng023/TommyCheng023.github.io/README.md

 <img width="64" alt="cxy" src="https://github.com/TommyCheng023/TommyCheng023.github.io/assets/115842289/650c326f-8dcf-4992-a970-590b6773839d">

+# New Updates!
+1. A theme switch button created for the web users.
+They can click on it to change between day mode and night mode!
+2. A `404` page is added to the website.
+When the client tries to enter unfinished pages or incorrect pages, this page will show up.
+  a.
+Secret updates are included in this page, check it out! :D

 # Brief Walkthrough (Web Users)
 - This is an interactive and mobile responsive personal website.
 - **NEW FEATURE!!** The webpage will be displayed in a custom dark mode from 19:00 to 6:00, at Eastern Daylight Time Zone.